 God gives and loves graciously and generously!
 We know that all we are and all we have are gifts from God.
 As followers of Jesus, our whole-life commitment is in response to God's wonderful generosity.
 Being generous is about aligning our priorities with God's priorities, aligning our hearts with God's heart.

 What is our response as disciples of Jesus?
 In simple terms, we are called to respond with thankfulness and share with others as generously as God has shared with us.
-The following six spiritual practices of A Disciple’s Generous Response guide us in managing and sharing our resources:
+The six principles of a Disciples’ Generous Response help us grow into-and expand-our true capacity as faithful stewards who live generously:

 Receive God’s Gifts